insight-creative/Insight-Creative-2021/content/blog/when-it-comes-to-creative-push/index.md

 ---
 layout: blog
+seo:
   title: "When it comes to creative, PUSH."
-date: 2020-01-09
-author: Emily Morehart
   description: "Anyone in a creative role can attest, there are good and bad days.
 At times, inspiration strikes like lightning and the work circuits seamlessly through you.
 Conversely, some people experience a “creative block” almost like a wall holding back all your good ideas.
 Learn ways to fend off creative complacency."
-image: insight-group-collaboration.jpg
+  featured_image: insight-group-collaboration.jpg
-image_alt: Three Insight team members collaborating on a project
+  featured_image_alt: Three Insight team members collaborating on a project
+date: 2020-01-09
+author: Emily Morehart
 categories: ["Content"]
 page_class: single-post
 ---